OrderN/CONQUEST-release/docs/CONQUEST-manual/basissets.rst

    minE.EnergyTolerance 1.0e-6
    minE.SupportVariations 30

 The numerical optimisation provides more accurate coefficients than the LFD method but usually more time consuming.
 Therefore, it is recommended to start from good initial values, for example, the coefficients calculated by LFD.
-When both ``Multisite.LFD`` (with ``Multisite.LFD.Minimise``) and ``minE.VaryBasis`` are turn on, first the coefficients are calculated by the LFD method (with the LFD repeating procedure) and then optimized numerically.
+When both ``Multisite.LFD`` (with ``Multisite.LFD.Minimise``) and ``minE.VaryBasis`` are turn on, first the coefficients are calculated by the LFD method (with the LFD repeating procedure) and then optimised numerically.

 ::